Recreation Therapy Resources

 Americans with Disabilities Act (ADA)

-• All government facilities, services and communications must be accessible for all individuals.
+• All government facilities, services, and communications must be accessible to all individuals.
 Examples: DMV, libraries, court proceedings, etc.

-• Any state and local government programs must be accessible for all.
+• Any state and local government programs must be accessible to all.

 • Employers may not discriminate against an individual with a disability in hiring or promotion if the person is otherwise qualified for the job.